APNIC-net/rdap-history/draft-apnic-historical-rdap.md

 the "applicableFrom" element, and an element indicating the first moment at which the contained record was no longer current, in the "applicableUntil" element.
 The date range is half-open, including the "applicableFrom" date but excluding the "applicableUntil" date.
+If the "applicableUntil" date is not included in the response, this indicates that the associated content was current at the time the response was generated.

 An example of the record data structure: